Alfresco/docs-alfresco/saml-module/1.1/config/adfs.md

     5. Select where you want to save the file and enter a name for it.
 Click **Save**, **Next**, and **Finish**.

-7. In a browser window, log in to the Admin Console SAML SSO page as an administrator, to upload your exported certificate to Alfresco: `https://localhost:8443/alfresco/service/enterprise/admin/admin-saml`
+7. In a browser window, log in to the Admin Console SAML page as an administrator, to upload your exported certificate to Alfresco: `https://localhost:8443/alfresco/service/enterprise/admin/admin-saml`

 8. Click **Upload IdP Certificate** to browse to and upload the ADFS certificate you exported in step 6, and click **Save**.